rutkai/Mjolnir-Authentication-Server/readme.md

 - Own users database
 - Backup authentication server (in proxy mode)

-In which cases are good such system?
+In which cases are good such a system?

-- You are afraid of Microsoft and their future authentication system.
 - You have users who do not have premium but you still want to maintain an online server.
 - You want to have a backup authentication system.
 - ...or just because you can do it. :)